AndyHerron/AndyHerron/README.md

 **Hi, I am Andy Herron.
 Welcome to my GitHub page.**
 - You can find my profile on LinkedIn at https://www.linkedin.com/in/andrew-herron-8a010a11/
+- I am looking forward to start a new career in data analytics.
 - My work that is on GitHub is primarily from the Data Analytics Bootcamp that I recently completed.
-- I am looking forward to start a new career in data analytics.
+Please take some time to look through my repositories and see the various projects we covered.

 - Contact me at andrewdherron@gmail.com

 <!---